Bridgewater - Gagebrook

 Bridgewater - Gagebrook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bridgewater - Gagebrook's dwelling structures, as per the latest Census, consisted of 90.9% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Hobart metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Bridgewater - Gagebrook stood at 18.3%, with mortgaged dwellings at 24.0% and rented ones at 57.7%.
-The median monthly mortgage repayment was $1,083, lower than Hobart metro's average of $1,400.
-The median weekly rent in Bridgewater - Gagebrook was $250, compared to Hobart metro's $280.
-Nationally, Bridgewater - Gagebrook's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, while rents were substantially below the national figure of $375 at $250.
+In Bridgewater-Gagebrook, as per the latest Census evaluation, 90.9% of dwellings were houses with the remaining 9.1% comprising semi-detached homes, apartments and other types of dwellings.
+This is compared to Hobart metropolitan area's figures of 89.1% houses and 10.9% other dwellings.
+Home ownership in Bridgewater-Gagebrook stood at 18.3%, with mortgaged dwellings at 24.0% and rented ones at 57.7%.
+The median monthly mortgage repayment in the area was $1,083, significantly lower than Hobart metro's average of $1,400.
+The median weekly rent figure for Bridgewater-Gagebrook was recorded as $250, compared to Hobart metro's $280.
+Nationally, Bridgewater-Gagebrook's mortgage repayments were substantially lower than the Australian average of $1,863, while rents were significantly below the national figure of $375.

 Frequently Asked Questions - Housing